GandalfDG/portfolio/content/posts/ready_to_go/index.md

 rain from the gathering storm, the wave of adrenaline washed over me and my mind and body remembered that in fact, I love rollercoasters.
 What a relief!

+We thoroughly enjoyed the rest of our stay at Cedar point, riding all of their great coasters.
+While we were most excited about the new Steel Vengeance, it was Maverick that truly stole my heart.
+It's a ride that proves that record-breaking drops and top speeds aren't what makes a coaster most enjoyable.
+That said, it was the tallest, fastest ride at the park, *Top Thrill Dragster* which still worried me.

+## Top Thrill Dragster

+*Top Thrill Dragster*'s 420 foot tophat element is a landmark feature of Cedar Point's skyline.
+Walking alongside the launch track where trains are accelerated to top speed by the powerful hydraulic cable system